What is Coal?

-- The cost of the surface mining is lesser than that of the underground mining.
+- The cost of surface mining is lesser than that of underground mining.
 This is why the surface mining is more dominant.

 - It is mainly used to generate heat and electricity.

-- It issued in the households and in the industries to accomplish various tasks.
+- It is used in households and in industries to accomplish various tasks.

 - It is the cheapest source of power fuel.

-- The iron and steel industry depends heavily on this fossil fuel for energy.
+- The iron and steel industry depends heavily on fossil fuel for energy.

 - It is also used to produce useful products such as coke, tar, and coal gas.